lassoan/SlicerHDBrainExtraction/README.md

 - Select `Skull-stripped volume` -> `Create new volume`
 - Select `Brain segmentation` -> `Create new segmentation`
 - Click `Apply`
-- If you are prompted to install any additional packages then accept that and wait for a couple of minutes
+- If you are prompted to install any additional packages then accept that and wait for a couple of minutes.
 - If a GPU is available then results are computed within about 20 seconds.
-If computation is done on CPU then it may take several minutes.
+If computation is done on CPU then it may take 5-10 minutes!

 ## User interface